whats new in Sligo Ireland

 The mighty prow of 'bare Benbulbens head,' made famous by the poet W.B.
 Yeats, defines the County Sligo landscape.
 This is the 'Yeats' country', a countryside rich in history, folklore and mythology.
 In Drumcliffe churchyard the poet himself lies at peace in the Sligo soil that inspired much of his work.

 My name is Joe Mc Gowan, host of this, County Sligo's only heritage site.
-Having lived the life of an emigrant for many years I now, once again, live and work in County Sligo, Ireland.
 My interest in heritage, folklore and history has led to the writing and publishing of several books on the subject.
-These pages have been created to give the visitor an understanding, not just of Sligo's history, and heritage, but also a taste of current events.
+These web pages have been created to give the visitor an understanding, not just of Sligo's history, and heritage, but also a taste of current events.

 Knocknarea